gruberjl/workplace/packages/sharepoint/README.md

 ### Returns

-* sharepoint list: info in an object about the sharepoint list. (meta-data)
+* sharepoint list: info in an object about the SharePoint list. (meta-data)

 ## listPost